violetforest/webmidi-threejs/README.md

 Listens to control change message on all channels, including but not limited to knobs and faders.

 This repository comes with:
-* 1. webmidi.js
+* webmidi.js
-* 2. the entire Three.js library with native examples
+* the entire Three.js library with native examples to start VJing right away
-* 3. custom webmidi.js script to pull values from a connected midi controller and store them as variables
+* custom webmidi.js script to pull values from a connected midi controller and store them as variables

 Can be used in any javascript program.